stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ### Useful grep command line options
 - A common requirement is to count the number of matches to a search term.
-- This could be done by piping the output of grep into wc -l but can be done more succinctly using grep’s -c option.
+- This could be done by piping the output of *grep* into *wc -l*, but can be done more succinctly using *grep -c* (c = count) option.

 ```bash
 # We will repeat a previous search but include the -c option to count matches rather than just returning them.
 $ grep -c  $‘^chr1\t’ gene_expression_sneaky.bed

 ```
 - Another common requirement is to make searches case insensitive.
-By default, grep is case sensitive so grepping for ‘acgt’ will not return hits to ‘ACGT’.
+By default, *grep* is case sensitive so grepping for ‘acgt’ will not return hits to ‘ACGT’.

 ```bash
 # Consider the fasta file sequences.fasta.